Bernstein-von Mises theorems for time evolution equations: Introduction

 \subsection{Asymptotics for posterior measures in reaction-diffusion equations}

-We let $\Omega = [0,1]^d$ denote the $d$-dimensional torus and consider periodic solutions to the PDE
+We let $\Omega = [0,1]^d$ denote the $d$-dimensional torus and consider periodic solutions $u=u_\theta$ to the PDE

-where $\Delta$ is the Laplacian and $f$ is a given non-linear `reaction' term that is smooth, compactly supported and time-independent, acting on $u$ by composition $f(u)=f \circ u$ point-wise.
-The unique solutions of this PDE induce a dynamical system evolving in $L^2(\Omega)$, see \cite{T97, R01}.
+where $\Delta$ is the Laplacian and $f$ is a given non-linear `reaction' term that is smooth (infinitely differentiable), compactly supported and time-independent, acting on $u$ by composition $f(u)=f \circ u$ point-wise, $(f \circ u)(t,\omega) = f(u(t,\omega)), t>0, \omega \in \Omega$.
+The unique solutions of this PDE induce a dynamical system $(u_\theta(t,\cdot): t>0)$ evolving in $L^2(\Omega)$, see \cite{T97, R01}.
 In applications the initial condition $\theta$ may represent the distribution of some substance and (\ref{evol}) describes its evolution over time where the non-linear reaction term models the amount of the substance that is created or destroyed in dependence $f(u(t))$ of the current state $u(t)$.
 For the proofs we will assume the dimension of the state space $\Omega=[0,1]^d$ to be $d \le 3$ and we also only consider scalar $u$ taking values in $\R$ rather than general vector fields $u: \Omega \to \R^d$.
-Extensions to $d \ge 4$ are mostly of a technical nature (involving Schauder theory, as in Sec.~5.2 of \cite{M89}) while coupled systems of equations could be dealt with by mostly notational changes as long as $f =\nabla F$ is a gradient vector field of smooth $F: \Omega \to \R$.
+Extensions to $d \ge 4$ are mostly of a technical nature (involving Schauder theory as in Sec.~5.2 of \cite{M89}, rather than energy estimates) while coupled systems of equations could be dealt with by mostly notational changes as long as $f =\nabla F$ is a smooth and compactly supported gradient vector field.

 We model the uncertainty about the initial condition $\theta$ of the system by a $\gamma$-regular Gaussian random field $(\theta(x): x \in \Omega)$ whose prior $Law(\theta)$ on the space $L^2_0(\Omega) = L^2(\Omega) \cap \{h: \int_\Omega h=0\}$ arises from